 The Merry Men of Sherwood Forest were in reality anti-government, anti-tax activists!
 Robin Hood was busy hijacking the IRS!

-But that's certainly not a plot line government's compliant educators wanted planted in young, inquiring minds.
+But that's certainly not a plot line government's compliant educators wanted to be planted in young, inquiring, minds.
 Over the years they pushed a wholly incorrect socialist view of Robin Hood, burying the anti-tax storyline.